kietly2k/kietly2k/README.md

 - Git, SVN, GitHub, Bitbucket

 ### 🧑 Little about myself:
-- My name is Kiệt Lý, but you can also call me Ken Lee.
-I’m a 23-year-old living in Vietnam.
+- I’m a 23-year-old living in Viet Nam.
 - I have been on an exciting journey as a developer since 2018.
 - If I were ever asked to choose just one beverage to drink for the rest of my life, without hesitation, I would choose coffee.☕.